 Create the Redis container (skip this if you are not using Redis):

-Up next, we need to connect all the containers to each other so they can communicate.
+Up next, we need to connect all the containers so they can communicate.
 Dokku containers are, by default, completely isolated.

 Link the project to the database: